Mortgage Payment Calculator

 What is the mortgage stress test?

-The OSFI B-20 stress test requires you to qualify at the higher of your contract rate plus 2% or 5.25%.
-This applies to all new mortgages, renewals with a new lender, and refinances at federally regulated institutions.
-The test ensures borrowers can handle potential rate increases.
+Qualify at the higher of contract rate + 2% or 5.25%.
+The OSFI B-20 stress test applies to all new mortgages, renewals with a new lender, and refinances at federally regulated institutions.

 Fixed vs variable rate — which is better?

-Fixed rates lock in your payment for the full term (commonly 5 years), offering predictability.
-Variable rates fluctuate with the Bank of Canada overnight rate and are historically lower over long periods, but carry payment uncertainty.
-Your choice depends on your risk tolerance and rate outlook.
+Depends on risk tolerance.
+Fixed rates lock your payment for the full term (commonly 5 years), offering predictability.
+Variable rates fluctuate with the Bank of Canada overnight rate (currently 2.75%) and are historically lower over long periods but carry payment uncertainty.

 Can I port my mortgage?

-Most Canadian fixed-rate mortgages are portable, meaning you can transfer your existing rate and balance to a new property.
-This avoids prepayment penalties when you move.
-You typically have 30 to 120 days to complete the port, and you may need to blend your rate if you increase the mortgage amount.
+Yes, most Canadian fixed-rate mortgages are portable.
+You can transfer your existing rate and balance to a new property, avoiding prepayment penalties.
+You typically have 30–120 days to complete the port and may need to blend your rate if increasing the mortgage amount.

 What are typical prepayment privileges?

-Most Canadian lenders allow you to prepay 10-20% of the original principal per year without penalty.
-You can also increase your regular payment by 10-20%.
+10–20% of original principal per year without penalty.
+Most Canadian lenders also allow you to increase your regular payment by 10–20%.
 These privileges reset each year on the mortgage anniversary date.

 What happens at renewal?